hosua/Archive-org-scraper/README.md

 Note that this works by simply checking if (Beta, (Demo, or (Proto are in the title.

-If the repository you choose uses a different naming convention, this will not work.
+If the repository you choose uses a different naming convention, this will not work and simply just end up grabbing all the links.

 ![9](https://i.imgur.com/wlVG1xo.png)